smithse/TTGO-Wiki/Supported-displays.md

 Note: THis is DIFFERENT to the axp tgt wiring on skp.wodzislaw.pl

 ## ILI 9341
-(Only on very recent software versions after 2020-08-06)

 Can be used similarily to ILI 9225.
 Display type must **manually** be configured in the settings.
 (Auto-detect cannot distinguish between ILI9225 and ILI9341, and will configure type ILI9225.
 You have to change that to ILI9341).